leminhtuan2015/Today-I-Learn/tech_blockchain/blockchain_mine.md

 * A reward is given to the **first miner** who solves each blocks problem

 * This threshold, called difficulty, is what determines the competitive nature of mining: **more computing power is added to the network, the higher this difficulty parameter increases**, increasing also the average number of calculations needed to create a new block.

+* The first Miners find the nonce (found the hash of block) will be able to add block to blockchain => and get rewards (BTC, ETH, ...)

 ### All Node in System Mine The Block Together
 * Q1: At the same time all node in system mine the block together but just only first one (miner/node) that creates a valid proof of work wins (this node found the nonce, making the valid hash => will receive rewards),What happens with all other nodes working on the same solutions (NOT win)?